raulk/research/eth/notes/eip-sparse-blobpool.md

 - result: no payload
 - error: code and message set in case an error occurs during processing of the request.

+Specification:

+1. The Consensus client MUST call this method whenever its custody set changes.
+Additionally, it MUST call it on start, on restart, and when an Engine API interruption is detected.
+2. The Execution client MUST return an Ok response if the request is well-formed.
+All subsequent sampling requests MUST adopt the new custody set.
+Queued sampling requests MAY be patched to reflect the new custody set.
+3. For type 3 transactions pending in the blobpool:
+    1. If the custody set has expanded, the Execution client MUST issue new sampling requests for the delta.
+It SHOULD broadcast updated `NewPooledTransactionHashes` announcement with the new available set.
+    2. If the custody set has contracted, the Execution client MAY prune dropped cells from local storage, but only AFTER it has broadcast an updated `NewPooledTransactionHashes` announcement with the reduced available set.
+This is to avoid peers from perceiving an availability fault if they happen to request those previously announced cells.
+4. The Execution client MUST treat a request to update the custody set to the current value as a no-op operation returning an Ok.

 **Method `engine_getBlobsV4`**